oarepo/rdm-lang-tools/implementation.md

 The `download-translations` command merges the translations into a single `.po` file.
 It takes the paths to the downloaded translations and:

-1. reads all `.po` files, and filling dict of msgid -> List[POEntry]
+1. reads all `.po` files and creates a dict of `msgid -> List[(transifex_resource_name, POEntry)]`
-2. for each msgid, it:
+2. for each msgid from the dict:
-   1. if there is only one translation, it adds it to the output file
+   1. if there is only one translation, it adds it to the merged file directly
    2. if there are multiple different translations for a single msgid, it adds the first one, marking it as fuzzy and adding a translator comment with the list of all the different translations and in which